samyak-jn/sketch-converter/README.md

 python3 script.py
 ```

-### Contributing
+### Contributing ✔️

-This is one of my first open-source projects🥳, hence it might need improvement.
+- Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
+Create a branch, add commits, and [open a pull request](https://github.com/fraction/readme-boilerplate/compare/).

-All the issues/features are welcome.
+- All the issues/features are welcome.
 Open a PR and let's have a discussion.

 ### License
 sketch-converter is licensed under [MIT](https://github.com/samyak-jn/detect/blob/master/LICENSE), hence it is open source for all.